flimflam-austin/hugo-cms-test/content/quick_reads/20210217-first-foreign-policy-test/index.md

       * Meanwhile, Iran is pressuring the new U.S. administration to drop Trump-era sanctions and rejoin the nuclear deal.

       * Pres.
-Biden ran point on Iraq as VP during the Obama admin. **What will define the U.S. Middle East policy in 2021 (and beyond) ?**
+Biden ran point on Iraq as VP during the Obama admin.**What will define the U.S. Middle East policy in 2021 (and beyond) ?**
     _key: 834352333ee6
   - order: 5
+    useCheckmark: true
     body: >-
       U.S. Secretary of State Tony Blinken said the U.S. was "outraged" by the attack.
 The Iraqi President called the attack "a dangerous escalation" and